A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS I: THE QUIET SUN CORONA

 \subsection{Propagating Disturbances}

 The running difference ratio images in \figref{fig:qs_multi} also reveal ubiquitous propagating disturbances.
 They are most likely waves that are excited in the lower atmosphere and propagate upward.
-We briefly examine the properties of the waves in the vertical cut through the center of the domain (the $x-z$ plane at $y{=}L_{y}/2$).
-To better extract the wave-related disturbances from the evolution of the background media, we decompose a quantity $u$ into a temporal averaged part $u_{\rm mean}$ and a disturbance part $u_{\rm dist}$, such that
+We briefly examine the properties of the waves in a vertical cut through the center of the domain (the $x-z$ plane at $y{=}L_{y}/2$).
+To better extract the wave-related disturbances from the background, we decompose a quantity $u$ into a temporally averaged part $u_{\rm mean}$ and a disturbance part $u_{\rm dist}$, such that

-where $a$ represents the width of the time window for averaging and for the analysis presented in this paper $a=60\,s$.
+where $a$ represents the width of the time window for averaging.
+We carry out the decomposition with $a{=}60$, 180, 300, and 600 seconds.
+The time integral is performed with a cadence of 100 iterations, which is equivalent to about 10 seconds on average (the timestep for each iteration varies.).
+We note that the decomposition is based purely on time scales, and the disturbance component may also contain non-wave contributions, such as upsurges of coronal plasma that occur randomly and motions of coronal features (e.g., an expanding coronal loop) that happen to intersect with the slit.
+For a larger $a$ in the decomposition, more non-wave dynamics of the coronal plasma are classified into the disturbance component.
+For example, when $a{=}600$\,s, the disturbance component of $I_{193}$ contains all kinds of dynamics seen in the original image, while the mean component only exhibits a slowly evolving background.

+Because the waves seen in \figref{fig:qs_multi} are mostly fast moving disturbances, we present the result of $a=60$\,s to illustrate the short time scale disturbances.
 As an example, \figref{fig:qs_dist} displays the mean and disturbance of the synthetic AIA 193 intensity ($I_{193}$) and pressure ($p$).
-An evolution of about 70\,min starting from $t_{\rm QS}{=}$1\,h\,51\,m\,26\,s is shown by the associated animation, which makes the wave disturbances much clearer for eyes.
+An evolution of about 70 minutes starting from $t_{\rm QS}{=}$1\,h\,51\,m\,26\,s is shown by the associated animation, which makes the wave disturbances much clearer for eyes.